 Even when you are comfortable asking for the sale, there are certain things you should be asking new potential clients in order to streamline client onboarding.

-In the last 2 years, I’ve completed 369 “introductory calls” in Pipedrive.
+In the last 2 years, I’ve completed 369 “introductory calls” in Pipedrive (affiliate link).
 And in this time I’ve experimented with asking many different questions.

 Here are my top 5 favourite questions to ask new potential clients:

 1. WHY this project?
 WHY me?
 WHY now?
 WHY not wait?

 Jonathan Stark talks about having a WHY conversation:

 - Why have you decided to start this project now?

 - Why did you decide to reach out to me (instead of someone else)?

 - Why is this a priority now?
 Can it wait?

 With each of these questions, it almost seems like you’re taking to talk the client out of working with you.
 Which you sort of are…